 Hayman's Old Tom Gin

-Old Tom Gin was the gin of the Victorian period and it was the gin of choice for the first bartenders.
-Jerry Thomas calls for this style in almost every cocktail recipe that doesn't use 'Holland Gin' (genever).
-His contemporaries considered Old Tom an essential in the bar.
+Old Tom Gin was the gin of the Victorian period (1837–1901), and it was the gin of choice for many early bartenders.
+Jerry Thomas called for this style in almost every cocktail recipe that doesn't use "Holland Gin" (genever) when he wrote the first bartending guides.
+His contemporaries considered Old Tom an essential in the bar as well.

 Hayman's produces a variety of gin styles and liqueurs, all of which use the same botanical mix in various strengths.
-You may be surprised by the brand's London dry gin as well as Hayman's Family Reserve.
-Royal Dock is the brand's navy strength gin and sloe gin fans will be delighted to know that Hayman's version of the liqueur is one of the best.
+You may be surprised by the brand's London Dry Gin as well as Hayman's Gently Rested Gin, which spends some time in old scotch casks.
+Royal Dock is their navy strength gin, and sloe gin fans will be delighted to know that Hayman's version of the liqueur is one of the best.